-In the context of an Ordinary Death Benefit or a Post-Retirement Death Benefit, a person or persons designated by a member or retiree to receive the benefit should all Primary Beneficiaries be deceased at the time of the member's or retiree's death.
+In the context of an Ordinary Death Benefit, a person or persons designated by a member or retiree to receive the benefit should all Primary Beneficiaries be deceased at the time of the member's or retiree's death.

 In the context of a pension finalized under Options 3 or 4, a person nominated by a retiree to receive the unexpired balance of the retiree's reduced pension benefit if the retiree dies within five or 10 years from the date of retirement and the Primary Beneficiary is already deceased or dies before the benefit period has expired.
-Please refer to the Service Retirement section on page 39 for more details.
+Please refer to the Retirement Options section on page 54 for more details.

-COST-OF-LIVING ADJUSTMENT (COLA)
+Cost-of-Living Adjustment (COLA)

-An annual increase in pension payments based on changes in the Consumer Price Index.
+An annual increase in pension payments based on changes in the Consumer Price Index (CPI).
 Retirees are eligible for this annual increase if they have met certain criteria.